pingplop/pingplop/README.md

 This is the open-source core of [Pingplop][pingplop-site], a lightweight website uptime monitoring solution.

-> **WARNING!** This project still in development.
-> Everything is experimental, breaking changes can happen and the long-term purpose of this project is not yet
+> [!WARNING]
+> Pingplop is currently in development so bugs may be present.
+>
-> clear, use at your own risk!
+> Breaking changes can happen, use at your own risk!

 Curious what the status page looks like?
 [See status page in action][pingplop-status].